marcvb429/cube-jump/README.md

 # cube-jump
-its inspired on geometry dash and the impossible game, so thanks to their creator!
+It's inspired on geometry dash and the impossible game, so thanks to their creator!

-this game uses semantic versioning, how to use semantic versioning: https://semver.org/
+This game uses semantic versioning, here's how to use semantic versioning: 'https://semver.org/'!

+ALSO!
+THIS PROJECT IS RETURNING ON 08/03/2025!